LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-doc-standards.md

 # LumoSQL Documentation

 LumoSQL documentation sits alongside the [SQLite documentation](https://www.sqlite.org/docs.html), because with the following exceptions, LumoSQL works (or should work) in exactly the same way as SQLite.
+LumoSQL definitely not want to duplicate SQLite documentation, and regards the excellent SQLite documentation as definitive except where indicated.

 Differences with SQLite arise:

 * Where there is an extra/different storage backend to the SQLite Btree storage system
 * Where there are extra parameters in the user interface (commandline, API, pragmas) for another backend
 * When describing how the LumoSQL source tree works
 * When LumoSQL is working as other than an embedded library
 * When LumoSQL has an extra/different frontend to the SQLite SQL processor

+It isn't only SQLite documentation that LumoSQL embraces.
+There is also [LMDB Documentation](https:/xxFIXME/), and more to come as LumoSQL integrates more components.
+It is very important that LumoSQL not attempt to replicate these other documentation efforts that are kept up to date along with the corresponding code.

 LumoSQL documentation media includes: